-It can be difficult to choose the right home security system due to the sheer number of attractive options out there.
+Choosing the right home security system is never simple.
 What started with the Ring doorbell camera became an expansion into a wide range of diverse camera options.
 Not to mention the fact that most of these Ring camera options pair with Amazon's Alexa — the e-commerce giant bought Ring back in 2018 and made sure products would be easily compatible.

 Making sure your home is as safe as possible, both inside and out, is one of the most important ways to create a happy and healthy home.
 The first thing to note is that there are both indoor and outdoor security cameras.
 The materials they're made out of are a major distinction: Outdoor cameras are built to weather the elements while indoor cameras are not.
 This brings us to Ring's Indoor Cam, which as the name suggests, can be put just about anywhere to monitor the inside of your home.